Interested in submitting to this journal?

 A contributor should meet all four criteria to be identified as an author.
 If a contributor does not meet all four criteria, he/she should be acknowledged in the acknowledgments section of the manuscript.
 All authors must sign the corresponding declaration.

 For more details please refer to the ICMJE’s definition of the role of authors and contributors at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html

 AJTES recommends that the author ranking in the authorship list has to follow the importance of the contribution of the individual co-authors in the study, with the exception of the last author who is generally the author group coordinator or leader and whose contribution is comparable with the first author.

-The authors must state in the section dedicated to the Author Contribution Form and in the main text (before the Reference section) if they have agreed for another ranking order (for example authors A.B and C.D. have an equal contribution to this study, etc).
+The authors must state in the section dedicated to the Author Contribution Form and in the main text (before the Reference section) if they have agreed to another ranking order (for example authors A.B. and C.D. have an equal contribution to this study, etc).